 II.
 Life-saving in emergencies

 Help is only a call away if you have a walkie-talkie.
-The risk of getting lost, injury, or falling victim to animal attacks is real in the jungle.
+The risk of getting lost, injured, or falling victim to animal attacks is real in the jungle.
 This is why you need a walkie-talkie while hiking.
 You can also receive weather alerts through the same device.

 III.
 Wider coverage